-Philpott Lake operates with a seasonal guide curve, with an elevation of 970.9 feet NAVD88 October through January, 972.9 feet NAVD88 April through July, and varies linearly between the two elevations the remainder of the year.
+Philpott Lake operates on a seasonal guide curve, with an elevation of 970.9 feet NAVD88 October through January, 972.9 feet NAVD88 April through July, and varies linearly between the two elevations the remainder of the year.
 Controlled flood control storage space is provided between elevations 973.4 and 984.4 feet NAVD88 with surcharge or uncontrolled storage provided above the crest of the free over-flow spillway (elevation 984.4 feet NAVD88).
-Conservation pool storage between elevation 950.4 and 973.4 feet NAVD88 is reserved for dependable power generation and low flow augmentation.
+The conservation pool storage is between elevation 919.4 and 973.4 feet NAVD88.
+Typically, dependable power generation goes through 950.4 feet NAVD88) and low flow augmentation is supported by the conservation pool.
+The inactive pool storage (55,000 ac-ft below elevation 919.4 ft NAVD88 and below the bottom of the conservation pool) provides head for power generation and storage for accumulation of sediment during the life of the project.